HMagda/star-wars/README.md

   Chosen over REST for flexibility.
 Clients can request only the fields they need.

 - **Testing**:
-  Jest tests mock SWAPI responses and test filtering logic, resource expansions, and complex operations like opening crawl stats.
+  Jest tests mock SWAPI responses and test filtering logic, resource expansions, and complex operations like opening stats.